kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 ---
 The three scenarios of ensemble forecasts based on L63 model (a) fast error growth (b) average error growth (c) slow error growth
 ```

-We can go one step further and plot the forecast PDF (x component) at the final state from three scenarios and the result is shown in [FIG3](FIG3).
-We also include the climatological PDF as a reference, which is generated by a long-term simulation with 50000 time steps (non-dimensional time).
-If you still remember what we discuss at the very beginning, the predictability limit is defined by "when" we can reject the null-hypothesis in {eq}`eq1`.
-Thus, by comparing how similar the two distributions are can inform us how predictable the given dynamical system is.
-In [FIG3](FIG3), we can easily find the forecast PDF in (a) and the climatological PDF are quite similar.
-However, for cases in (b) and (c), we can still distinguish the forecast PDFs from the climatological PDF indicating we haven't reached the predictability limit yet.
+We can go one step further and plot the forecast PDF of the $x$ component at the final time for each of the three scenarios; the result is shown in [FIG3](FIG3).
+For reference we also include the climatological PDF, obtained from a long simulation of 50,000 (non-dimensional) time steps.
+Recall that the predictability limit is defined by *when* we can no longer reject the null hypothesis in {eq}`eq1`.
+Comparing how similar the two distributions are therefore tells us how predictable the system currently is.
+In [FIG3](FIG3) the forecast PDF in (a) is already very close to the climatological PDF, whereas in (b) and (c) the forecast PDFs remain clearly distinguishable from it — indicating that we have not yet reached the predictability limit.

 ```{figure} FIG3.png
 ---